AndyPark20/bank-project-ruby/README.md

 Features
 -------------
 * User can sign up or log in if its an existing user.
-* User can add relatives to the bank account (Have their own separate account, but tied to the main account).
 * User can type their last name and last 4 digits of their social security access their account.
 * User can withdrawal money from account.
 * User can add money to the account.